 - Decorative signs

-- Bricks must stick out slightly from the mortar.
+- Bricks must slightly protrude from the mortar

-- Not suitable for extremely rough, painted, or oddly shaped bricks.
+- Not ideal for extremely rough, painted, or odd-shaped bricks

 Option 2: Adhesive Hooks and Strips